DominikN/rosdevday22-gazebo-rviz/README.md

 This ROSject is based on ROS 2 Galactic that is shipped with a Cyclone DDS by default.
 Let's install FastDDS to keep the same RMW (ROS Middleware) implementation for the whole system.

-Run all commands bellow in your ROSject.
+Run all commands below in your ROSject.
 It's handy to do it as a root user:

 ```
 sudo su